- Academic Offering

 The Master Program in Manufacturing Competitiveness seeks to prepare professional engineers, scientists and business administrators for managerial positions and responsibilities in manufacturing organizations.
-The program offers the opportunity to specialize in the major manufacturing sectors of Puerto Rico, such as the pharmaceutical, quality management, and high tech sectors.
+The program offers the opportunity to specialize in major manufacturing sectors, such as the pharmaceutical, quality management, and high tech sectors.

 The program of study allows graduates to gain a deep knowledge in current and new manufacturing technologies, regulatory issues affecting manufacturing, decision making tools, as well as a thorough knowledge in key aspects regarding the operation and management of a high tech industry.
 Such knowledge will prepare them to assume important positions within manufacturing companies either in Puerto Rico, the U.S. or abroad.
 Professionals graduating from the Master Program in Manufacturing Competitiveness include engineers from the traditional disciplines such as industrial, electrical, mechanical and chemical engineering among other disciplines.
 It also includes professionals from careers in the natural science fields such as chemistry, pharmacy and biology among others.
 Finally, it includes professionals from the business administration and related fields such as accountants, business administrators, financial analysts, etc.

-Graduates should be able to keep abreast of the latest developments in their areas, read and analyze journal papers from their field, conduct independent research in their areas of interest (Thesis Option), write papers or technical reports, conduct technical and scientific presentations within a conference environment, and use mainstream engineering software applications.- Admission Requirements
+Graduates should be able to keep abreast of the latest developments in their areas, read and analyze journal papers from their field, conduct independent research in their areas of interest (Thesis Option), write papers or technical reports, conduct technical and scientific presentations within a conference environment, and use mainstream engineering software applications.

 Students with undergraduate preparation in engineering, natural sciences or business administration are encouraged to apply for admission.
 Admission to the Master‟s program is based on total academic and professional achievement.
 Applicants must have completed his/her Bachelor’s degree at an accredited university with a minimum general Grade Point Average (GPA) of 2.75/4.00.